Join millions of Canadians who have already trusted Loans Canada

 Sometimes the only way to pay off your tax debt is to borrow money.
 If you’re unable to negotiate a payment plan with the CRA, obtaining a personal loan is a great alternative.

-The most efficient way to find a loan is to utilize an online loan comparison platform.
+The most efficient way to find an affordable loan is to use an online loan comparison platform.
 By providing just a few details, you can access a wide range of lenders and select the loan most suitable for you.

 Check out these tax loans in Canada.